Is your financial data telling the whole truth?

 Step 3: Adjust Discrepancies

-Discrepancies can happen, but detecting them early is important.
+Discrepancies can happen, but detecting them early on is important.

 Here are some common types of discrepancies and tips to fix them: